mathematicalthinking/vmt/README.md

 room immediately and just hide the geogebra workspace?

 ## Ideas for further Development
+### General/Optimization
+1. Rooms and Courses containers have the exact same structure, we probably should have made a more general container that can handle both of these but c'est la vie
 ### Ideas for the replayer
 1. have the time between each event = the actual time between events at creation
     * we could accomplish this with moment and taking a diff of the timestamps of each event